herambchaudhari4121/website-8/README.md

 The website for the Tokio project.
 Lives at https://tokio.rs.

+Build reliable network applications without compromising speed.
+Tokio is an asynchronous runtime for the Rust programming language.
+It provides the building blocks needed for writing network applications.
+It gives the flexibility to target a wide range of systems, from large servers with dozens of cores to small embedded devices.

 Besides containing the content for the website, it also includes crates containing the example code used in the tutorial.
 These crates can be compiled and ran.